RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables plasma-manager customisations\.
+Whether to enable plasma-manager customisations\.